 - Make sure there is no empty row in between your Demographic Data.
 Otherwise, it will result in a false analysis.

-- Keep all the data under each column in a similar format to get the accurate output.
+- Keep all the data under each column in a similar format to get an accurate output.

-Finally, we have come to the end of our article on how to analyze demographic data in excel.
+Finally, we have come to the end of our article on how to analyze demographic data in Excel.
 Let us know if you have any other methods for this.
-Keep excelling with Exceldemy.
-Follow us for more excel blogs.
+Follow us for more Excel blogs.